 The key is to create graphics that both:

-- Will still make sense in context on your social channels
+- Makes sense in context on your social channels.

 Here’s an example of a tweet from our Twitter profile that uses an instructional graphic from this blog post: